ajusa/VNDS-LOVE/README.md

 You should be able to develop on Windows, Mac, and Linux.
 If you encounter any errors when trying to do that, [create an issue.](https://github.com/ajusa/VNDS-LOVE/issues/new)

 ## Quickstart
-If you are an experienced developer, try reading through .travis.yml in the repository to get an idea of how the entire thing is built.
+If you are an experienced developer, try reading through the Dockerfile and the main.yml workflow in the repository to get an idea of how the entire thing is built.
 If you want step by step instructions, follow along below.

 ## Guide

 1. Install [LuaRocks](https://luarocks.org/)
 2. After making sure that LuaRocks is on your path (`luarocks --help` has output), run the following:
 ```
+luarocks install moonscript
+luarocks install busted
-luarocks install moonscript busted alfons
+luarocks install alfons
 ```
 3. Clone the repository (`git clone https://github.com/ajusa/VNDS-LOVE`)
 4. `cd` to the cloned directory (`cd VNDS-LOVE`)